Basil Rathbone: Later career

 Rathbone also appeared on Broadway numerous times in this period.
-In 1948, he shared the Tony Award for Best Actor in a Play for his performance as the unyielding Dr. Austin Sloper in the original production of The Heiress and with Henry Fonda in Mister Roberts and Paul Kelly in Command Decision.
+In 1948, he shared the Tony Award for Best Actor in a Play for his performance as the unyielding Dr. Austin Sloper in the original production of The Heiress with Henry Fonda (for Mister Roberts) and Paul Kelly (for Command Decision).
 He also received accolades for his performance in Archibald Macleish's J.B., a modernisation of the Biblical trials of Job.

 Through the 1950s and 1960s, he continued to appear in several dignified anthology programmes on television.
 To support his second wife's lavish tastes, he appeared as a panellist on the television game show The Name's the Same (in 1954), and took roles in cheap film thrillers of far lesser quality, such as The Black Sleep (1956), Queen of Blood (1966), The Ghost in the Invisible Bikini (1966, wherein the character 'Eric Von Zipper' played by Harvey Lembeck jokes, "That guy looks like Sherlock Holmes"), Hillbillys in a Haunted House (1967, also featuring Lon Chaney Jr and John Carradine), and his last film, a low-budget, horror film called Autopsy of a Ghost (1968).

 He is also known for his spoken word recordings, including his interpretation of Clement C. Moore's "The Night Before Christmas".
 Rathbone's readings of the stories and poems of Edgar Allan Poe are collected together with readings by Vincent Price in Caedmon Audio's The Edgar Allan Poe Audio Collection on CD.

 In four Caedmon albums, Rathbone revisited his characterisation of Sherlock Holmes.
 The first, "The Speckled Band" (Caedmon Records TC 1172, recorded in 1963), is a straight narration of the tale.
 In the rest, he changes his voice for each character, including a rendition of Nigel Bruce as Dr. Watson.

 Rathbone also made many other recordings, including Oliver Twist, Prokofiev's Peter and the Wolf (with Leopold Stokowski conducting), and Charles Dickens's A Christmas Carol.